jan-Ne/lipu-lili-pona/README.md

 lipu lili pona is a single page (double sided) with the dictionary and grammar of toki pona.

-Translation of the page is done throug GitLocalize: https://gitlocalize.com/repo/5541/
+Translation of the page is done through GitLocalize: https://gitlocalize.com/repo/5541/